 There is no legal requirement for the director of a UK company to reside or base themselves in the UK.
 In fact, they do not even need to be British nationals.
 The same applies to company secretaries, shareholders, and People with Significant Control (PSCs).
 However, there are certain eligibility rules for UK company directors – and geographical requirements for UK companies – which we will explore below.

-Who can be a company director in the UK?
+Who can be a director of a UK company?

-All limited companies in the UK must have at least one director who is a ‘natural person’ (section 155 of the Companies Act 2006) – this means an individual as opposed to a ‘legal person’ (which can also be a company).
-To be eligible to be a company director, this ‘natural person’ must:
+All limited companies in the UK must have at least one director who is a ‘natural person’ (section 155 of the Companies Act 2006).
+This term refers to an individual, as opposed to a ‘legal person’ like another limited company or some other corporate body.
+To be eligible to be a company director, a ‘natural person’ must:

-There is no rule in the Companies Act, or other existing UK legislation, which requires company directors to reside in the UK, or even to visit the UK.
-Similarly, there is nothing which precludes a non-Brit from acting as a company director – whether they live in the UK or elsewhere.
+There are currently no rules in the Companies Act 2006, or any other UK legislation, requiring a director of a UK company to reside in the UK or make visits here at any time.
+Similarly, there is nothing to preclude a foreign national from acting as a director of a UK company, whether they live in the UK or elsewhere.

 What are the geographical requirements for UK companies?